This guide outlines some best practices for implementing in-stream ads.

 Video ad filtering

 Video ads must meet the video ad slot requirements passed in the bid request.
 When a buyer responds to a video bid request with a video tag that does not meet those requirements, the buyer's response is filtered.
 For example, if a bid request requires a skippable video and a buyer responds with a non-skippable video ad, that response will be filtered from the auction because the video ad is ineligible to serve in the publisher player.
-Ad Exchange honors publisher settings to foster good user experience.
+Authorized Buyers honors publisher settings to foster good user experience.

 Why are video ads filtered?